-The Stratford Perth Community Foundation 2018 Grant Program is now open.
-Applications will be accepted December 1, 2017 ~ February 23, 2018.
-Below you will find downloadable grant application form and grant checklist.
+Thank you for your interest in our program, the Stratford Perth Community Foundation 2018 Grant Program is now closed.
+Applications for 2019 will be accepted December 2018 ~ February 2019.
+Below you will find a downloadable grant application (for reference only) and grant checklist.

 2018 Grant Checklist

 Did you attend one of our Grant Information Sessions?
 Click HERE to find out more about the types of projects and initiatives that other local funding organizations support.

 - Address existing and emerging community needs, opportunities and demonstrate innovation

 - Strengthen the applicant’s and the community’s capacity

 - Have additional funding partners and/or developed strong collaborative relationships

 - Build on the community’s strengths, assets, skills and resources

 - Develop leadership and self-reliance, mobilize civic participation and resources